About Us

 Partnering with Luminaria

 Schools that partner with us receive extensive training and guidance.
-Our partner schools:
+Our partner schools receive:

 • Three faculty professional development opportunities